Books for each Month

 December 21, 1860, Henrietta Szold is born in Baltimore, MD (A QUEEN TO THE RESCUE, THE STORY OF HENRIETTA SZOLD)

-Dec 25 Christmas Day (THE QUEEN AND THE FIRST CHRISTMAS TREE, QUEEN CHARLOTTE’S GIFT TO ENGLAND)
+Dec 25 Christmas Day (THE QUEEN AND THE FIRST CHRISTMAS TREE, QUEEN CHARLOTTE’S GIFT TO ENGLAND), the true story of the kind queen who introduced the first Christmas tree to England in 1800.

-Also for Hanukkah, a new middle grade anthology of 16 Hanukkah Stories, including one by me.
+Also for Hanukkah, a new middle grade anthology of 16 Hanukkah Stories, including one by me, shows the diversity of the Jewish experience around the common theme of Hanukkah.
+Starred review from School Library Journal.
 Edited by Henry L. Herz.
 Published by Albert Whitman.